DAMMYTJ/vprofile-project_AWS_lift_shift/README.md

-# Migrating vProfile to AWS: A Manual Provisioning Odyssey
+# Moving vProfile to AWS: A Detailed Manual Setup Journey

 I'm excited to share my journey of migrating the vProfile application to the AWS cloud.
 This project is a deep dive into using a Lift and Shift strategy with manual provisioning to achieve a scalable and secure deployment on AWS.